Apr 25, 2025

 • Regulatory sanctions.
 Fintech businesses around the globe are subject to strict AML requirements, including user verification, AML training, suspicious activity reporting, and more.
 Non-compliance with these obligations leads to severe sanctions.

 • Screening for fraudsters.
-Fraudsters use fake identities to conduct transactions or launch phishing attacks.
+Fraudsters use fake identities to conduct transactions or launch phishing attacks to steal credentials.
 Fintech businesses need to stay vigilant in order to prevent bad actors in the first place.

-In short, fintech businesses constantly have to balance ease of onboarding and security.
-This can be achieved, in part, through automated solutions such as Know Your Customer (KYC) and transaction monitoring.
+In short, fintech businesses must constantly balance making onboarding easy for good users while keeping bad actors out.
+This can be achieved, in part, through automated solutions such as Know Your Customer (KYC), AML screening and transaction monitoring, which we will discuss in the following sections.

 Global regulators require fintech businesses to adopt a risk-based approach to combating money laundering.
 This means considering risks inherent to the sector and products that a company deals with.